Forest vulnerability to compound extremes and disturbances in a changing climate

 Expertise and Contributions

-The project will build on the PI's expertise in ecological monitoring and modeling, along with a strong cross-disciplinary background in ecoclimatology and biogeochemistry.
-This will help develop a systemic understanding of interactions between climate, forests, and disturbances.
+The project will build on the PI's expertise in ecological monitoring and modeling and a strong cross-disciplinary background in ecoclimatology and biogeochemistry to develop a systemic understanding of interactions between climate, forests, and disturbances.

 ForExD will provide fundamental knowledge about forest dynamics and feedbacks between climate and the carbon cycle.
 In doing so, ForExD will make a vital contribution to resolving long-standing uncertainties about forests' climate change mitigation potential.